Are You Getting the Most Out of Your Transactional Documents?

 The Keys to a Perfectly Designed Customer Document

-Take a look at these six aspects of a perfect document to give you the opportunity to both enrich the customer experience and increase document marketing value:
+Take a look at these six aspects of a perfect document to help both enrich the customer experience and increase document marketing value:

 - Intended Purpose: Is the document meant to summarize information, encourage remittance, or fulfill a compliance requirement?
 How well is it doing so?
-Could a simple message, graphic, or color highlighting important information enhance the intended purpose and increase document value?
+Could a simple message, graphic, or color highlighting important information enhance the intended purpose and increase the value of the document to your business?

 - Age: When was the document last reviewed or improved?
 By today’s standards, does it seem old or dated?
 Does it feature the latest logo and/or corporate branding scheme?